-Can you judge correctly, like Themis, the Greek goddess of justice and truth?
+Can you judge without bias and prejudice like Themis, the Greek goddess of justice and truth?
 Is this standard impossible?
-Maybe her perfect standard is out of reach, but we can learn to be better than we are.
+Perhaps her standard of perfection is out of reach, but it gives us a goal.
 We can learn to be more like her.
 Let’s find out how.

-Themis wears a blindfold symbolizing unbiased blind justice.
-She holds the scales of justice in one hand and the sword of truth in the other.
-The goal is decision-making based on Justice and truth.
+Themis wears a blindfold symbolizing unbiased, impartial justice.
+She holds the scales of justice and the sword of truth in the other.
+The goal is decision-making based on justice and truth.

 How to Avoid Bias and Prejudice

 Our programming is much different from that of Themis.
-The opportunity to choose is a beautiful thing, but using it to hide your bias and prejudice is not a positive trait.
+The opportunity to choose and judge is a privilege.
+But using it to hide your bias and prejudice is not a positive trait.
 It happens so much we tend to overlook it.
 Those in critical places can significantly influence the content of the cultural narrative.

-When we make a decision, we are judging.
+When we make a decision, we judge.
 So, it’s not so much that we make decisions, but we learn how to do it without harming anyone or anything.
-This seems straightforward but… It becomes a moral dilemma.
+This seems straightforward, but… It becomes a moral dilemma.
 Even eating plants is harmful to the plant.
 All we can do is do the best we can from our level of awareness.
-Avoiding bias and prejudice when the culture supports it isn’t easy, but you can do it.
+It isn’t easy to avoid bias and prejudice when the culture supports it, but you can do it.

 Can You Judge Correctly Like Themis?